15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 Ever had that nightmare where you wake up early in the morning, get ready to go to work, and find an empty driveway?
 If you’re like many Americans, vehicle theft probably isn’t on your mind.
 It’s a fairly rare occurrence, but when it happens — and it does, with over 450,000 vehicles stolen in 2019 — it can disrupt your entire day.

-There's the hassle: the police reports, the insurance company, the hope, perhaps fleeting, that your car will be recovered.
+There’s the hassle: the police reports, the insurance company, the hope, perhaps fleeting, that your car will be recovered.
 This article covers that trying experience and difficult situation.
-We also present related articles about auto insurance.
+We also present related articles about car insurance.

-If you're interested in lowering your rate, check our article covering auto insurance discounts.
 In this ranking, we look at the 15 cities in the United States with the highest motor vehicle theft rates.
 Only cities with 1 million or more residents were ranked.
 Check them out in the graphic at the top of the page.
 Beside each city is the annual number of vehicles stolen.

 A city in blue means it is in a Democrat state, while a city in red means it is in a Republican state.
 A mixture of red and blue means the city is in a swing state.
 In addition to the 15 cities with the vehicle theft rates, we’ll cover vehicle thefts in the cities throughout the country, including for specific years.
 Some topics are: